Chinonsoprisca/LITA_CAPSTONE_PROJECT2/README.md

 ---
 ................................
 1. Data loading and Inspection
-2. Verifying blank cells
+2. Verifying blank cells and Data Consistency
 3. Data Cleaning and Formatting

 ### Exploratory Data Analysis
 ---
 .....................................
+_Excel_
+-Find subscription patterns
--What is the total sales by:
+-What is the average subscription duration
-   1. Product
-   2. Region and
-   3. Month
--Calculate Metrics such as:
-   1. Average sales per product
+-Identify most popular subscription types

+_SQL_
+-Retrieve the total number of customers from each region.
+-Find the most popular subscription type by the number of customers.
+-Find customers who canceled their subscription within 6 months.
+-Calculate the average subscription duration for all customers.
+-Find customers with subscriptions longer than 12 months.
-   2. Total revenue by region
+-Calculate total revenue by subscription type.
-      using Excel formulas
+-Find the top 3 regions by subscription cancellations.
+-Find the total number of active and canceled subscriptions.

 ### Data Analysis
 ---